adil-salim/adil-salim.github.io/index.md

 ## News

+- I will talk about diffusion models at [BIRS, Canada](https://www.birs.ca/events/2025/5-day-workshops/25w5430) and [IMS, Singapore](https://ims.nus.edu.sg/events/efficient-sampling-algorithms-complex-models/).
+Thanks for the invitations!

 - I am in Senegal for [MLSS 2025](https://mlss-senegal.github.io/).
+The energy is awesome!!!

 - We released [phi-4](https://arxiv.org/pdf/2412.08905).